 BAPI sells machined brass, machined stainless steel and two-part welded stainless steel thermowells.

 Two-part welded stainless steel thermowells are not as strong as their machined counterparts.
 See the entries for Welded stainless steel (S.S.) in the following design tables.
 Additionally, welded stainless steel thermowells should not be used in turbulent flow; ideally they should be three to five pipe diameters from elbows or transitions.

 Shake, Rattle & Roll

-Figure 5 is a picture taken by NASA’s Multi-angle Imaging SpectroRadiometer satellite on June 6, 2001.
-A Von Karman trail extends over 300 km southward of Jan Mayen Island (North is to the left in Figure 5).
+Fig 5 is a picture taken by NASA’s Multi-angle Imaging SpectroRadiometer satellite on June 6, 2001.
+A Von Karman Trail extends over 300 km southward of Jan Mayen Island (North is to the left in Fig 5).
 Jan Mayen is an isolated island of Norway, located about 650 km northeast of Iceland in the North-Atlantic Ocean.
 Jan Mayen’s Beerenberg volcano rises about 2.2 km above the ocean surface, providing a significant impediment to wind flow.

-As each vortex is generated a low pressure region develops on alternate sides of the volcano.
+As each vortex is generated, a low pressure region develops on alternate sides of the volcano.
 The volcano is pushed slightly back and forth with each vortex.
 Similar vortexes are generated by fluids flowing down a pipe with a thermowell in it.
-The thermowell vibrates just like a tuning fork, at a critical frequency the thermowell will break off in the pipe.
-If you use the recommendations in Tables 2 and 3, you should not have any problems for the life of your system.
+The thermowell vibrates just like a tuning fork, and at a critical frequency the thermowell will break off in the pipe.
+Using the recommendations in Tables 2 and 3 helps ensure that you do not have any such problems for the life of your system.